 Friends of Graeme Park

-The Friends of Graeme Park is a non-profit organization formed to assist the PHMC in developing Graeme Park as a major historical Site.
+The Friends of Graeme Park is the non-profit organization which manages Graeme Park on behalf of the Pennsylvania Historical and Museum Commission (PHMC).
 The Friends of Graeme Park sponsor special events and programs for both members and the general public.
-The Friends also are the major source of interpretive volunteers (guides) and fundraising activities.
+The Friends also are also the source of interpretive volunteers (guides) and fundraising activities.

-The Board of Directors of the Friends of Graeme Park works with the Historic Site Administrator and Museum Educator to develop and implement long and short range goals and objectives for the site.
-Together they generate an Annual Plan of fundraising events, educational programs, development projects, and site improvements for Graeme Park.
+The Board of Directors of the Friends of Graeme Park works with the PHMC to develop and implement long and short range goals and objectives for the site.
+They generate an Annual Plan of fundraising events, educational programs, development projects, and site improvements for Graeme Park.

-Some of the activities sponsored by the Friends of Graeme Park are: Living History Days (March, June, September), a Native American Cultural Festival (April/May), Ghost Stories (October), Lectures, Colonial Christmas Decorations (December), and more.
+Some of the activities sponsored by the Friends of Graeme Park are: Living History programs, Lectures on historical topics, Colonial Christmas, and more.